 Well, being criticized numerous times of “not being normal,” I went ahead with the order.

-This kit is replete with problems.
+I'm here to tell you, this kit is replete with problems.
 The “short list” includes misspells throughout the manual, misreported part numbers, part number that do not exist, parts with the same number that do not possibly look alike, some parts too few, some parts too many, paper shrouds that are not concentric when formed, engine mount tubes of different lengths, dimensional problems, laser-cut sheets that did not match the reference pages in the manual, insufficient photos or diagrams to accurately place the detail parts, etc. etc., etc. I could go on a lot more, but that takes too much time.

 I scrapped, clawed, fiddled, forced, finagled and bullied my way around most of these obstacles, re-doing parts, re-shaping shrouds, and trying to get the job done.
 I got to the point where I was using the manual as a fictional novel, reading it to get the “feeling” of the build, but not really “believing it.”